bguedes/edge2ai_vagrant/README.md

     privileged: false
 ```

-Project namespace = namespace for your VM by default the value is 'Project namespace'
+Project namespace = namespace for your VM by default the value is 'Project namespace'<br>
-Number of nodes = number of nodes to create by default 1
+Number of nodes = number of nodes to create by default 1<br>
-Use a web server = Create a Web page with differents links to access different CDP Base services, by default y (yes)
+Use a web server = Create a Web page with differents links to access different CDP Base services, by default y (yes)<br>
-Owner = the owner name
+Owner = the owner name <br>
-End Date = date when the cluster will be deleted, format is ddmmyyyy
+End Date = date when the cluster will be deleted, format is ddmmyyyy<br>
-Tag = tag used for the aws vm
+Tag = tag used for the aws vm <br>

 ## Step 3 : Create VM